Bopified/ToyBattlesHQ/doc/setting_up.md

 A new `config.ini` file was now added inside the `Setup` folder (in the root directory).

-## 🔧 config.ini Configuration Guide
+## config.ini Configuration Guide
-This file contains all the key configuration values used by the servers (Auth, Main, Cast) and supporting components (database, client, website).
+This file contains all the configuration values used by the servers (Auth, Main, Cast) and supporting components (database, client, website).
 Here's how to fill it out correctly:
 Note: the file is inside the `Setup` folder.
 It should already contain most of the things that will enable it to work for localhost (`127.0.0.1`).

 ### [AuthServer]